vanJker/princeton-algorithms/README.md

 3. Skip blank (since it is not tile).
 Check that you skip blank in isGoal(),  hamming() and manhattan() methods.

 *Solver*:
+You can use stack to store solution for correct move order.

 ## Schedule